ricouardm/Animist3.1/README.md

 - Simplify the command's, one command for the Driver and a command for HEALER1-2 & BLOCKOT

 ####F7 hotkey:
-- Simplify the command's, one command for the 2 Animist's, cot AOE x 2
+- Simplify the command's, one command for the 2 Animist's, cast AOE x 2
-- Simplify the command's, one command for the 2 Enchant's, cot AOE x 2
+- Simplify the command's, one command for the 2 Enchant's, cast AOE x 2
 - Added a delay of 600 ms to the Enchant AOE to avoid them catching the aggro over the PET TANK